Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 **It is expected that the reader is relatively familiar with SSH and SFTP for remote access to the Raspberry Pi.** If not, please refer to the internet for a guide on connecting to a Raspberry Pi via SSH.
 The recommended application for development is [MobaXTerm](https://mobaxterm.mobatek.net/) on Windows, and [Royal TSX](https://www.royalapps.com/ts/mac/download) on MacOS.
 These applications are capable of multi-tabbed operation, so many SSH terminals and SFTP file transfer sessions may be open at a time. **The following assumes SSH and SFTP are established and accessible by the user.**

 ### Cloning the Project
 On your own computer (Host), use Git CLI to clone the repository, or download as a zip.
-Duplicate `.env.example`, rename it `.env`, and edit it to add a value for the `INFLUX_PASSWORD` environment variable.
+Duplicate `.env.example`, rename it `.env`, and add a value for the `INFLUX_PASSWORD` environment variable.
 Save after editing.
 Don't worry about the `INFLUX_TOKEN` environment variable for now.

 On the Raspberry Pi (RPi), create a folder in the home (`~/`) directory called `daq` with the command `mkdir ~/daq`.